 This man, Olney Hawkins Richmond, brought the knowledge back to the world's consciousness.
 He taught and wrote about the mysteries for those ready to receive them.
 Our playing cards have thus shed their cloak of gaming tools and now reveal their true meanings.

-At twenty years of age, Olney Richmond became initiated into the Order of the Magi during the Civil War of the United States.
+At twenty years of age, Olney Richmond was "initiated" into the Order of the Magi during the Civil War of the United States.
 In the spring of 1864, outside Nashville, Tennessee, while on campground duty with the 14th Michigan Infantry, young Olney was approached by a stranger who called him by name and told him his birthday.
 Curious, Richmond began talking with him.
-The stranger, a tall, thin, hollow-cheeked Frenchman, invited him to his home, wherein Richmond was initiated into the High Order.
+The stranger, a tall, thin, hollow-cheeked Frenchman, invited him to his home, wherein Richmond was welcomed into the High Order.
 The Frenchman gave him articles to study and told him of how he had learned of the secrets while in India.
 When Richmond voiced his concerns of him making it through the war alive, the Frenchman assured him, quite accurately, that no harm would befall him during the war hostilities.

-In 1871, Richmond received an unexplainable urge to go to Chicago for a period of time.
+In 1871, Richmond had an unexplainable urge to go to Chicago for a period of time.
 In looking for a boarding house, he was attracted to one in particular where he met a gentleman by the name of Dr. Hamilton from Charleston, South Carolina.
 This man eventually showed him an old book that had been a family heirloom and contained within it some of the mysteries that the Frenchman had originally discussed with young Olney.
 The man gave him the book.
-Over the next 18 years, this book and others that Richmond acquired along the way, opened the doors of knowledge for him and enabled him to begin writing and lecturing on its mysteries,
+Over the next 18 years, this book and others that Richmond acquired along the way, opened the doors of knowledge for him and enabled him to begin writing and lecturing on its mysteries.

 The Mystic Test Book or The Magic of The Cards